 An example of the difference in payback for different solar sizes at a sample site is shown below:

 |Site usage offset (%)||91%||64%||48%|

 There are several reasons why over capitalisation of a solar system should be avoided.

 As demonstrated in the example above, as the system size increases beyond the needs of the site, the site usage offset decreases and more energy is fed into the grid.

 The payback period stretches out for systems when the percentage of energy feed-in to the grid increases.
 This is because the feed-in rate in typically significantly lower than the offset consumption rate.
-For example, in regional Queensland alone there is a $0.19* difference per kilowatt-hour between Ergon Tariff 20 and the Feed-In tariff rate (as at time of writing this blog).
-This difference is generally seen within most Australian energy retailers.
+For example, Ergon Tariff 20 has a $0.19* difference between these two rates (*at the time of the blog post).

-Depending on the location and size of a system, zero export restrictions may also be applied.
-This can occur for systems sized over 30 kW (in certain areas) and may result in the inverter shutting down if exporting occurs.
-This means not only do you loss any feed-in tariff benefits, you also may have the inverter periodically shutting down whenever the export limit is breached!
+Depending on the location and size of a system, zero-export restrictions may be applied.
+This generally occurs for systems sized over 30 kW in many energy networks and may result in the inverter shutting down if exporting occurs.
+This means not only do you lose any feed in benefits, you also may have the inverter periodically shutting down whenever the export limit is breached!
 If the system is over sized this may frequently occur, resulting in lower energy offsets and more wear on the inverter.

 In some cases, a larger system may be built to meet a site specific need.
-However, as a general rule, systems should be sized to offset an average of 75% or more of energy consumption on-site.
+However, as a general rule, systems should be sized so that the offset an average of 75% or more of energy consumption on site.

 Need help reviewing your potential solar sizing?
 We offer review services to make sure you have an independent expert on your side to help make sizing decisions – get in touch.